mvellandi/journal-old/_posts/2011-01-09-data-visualization-information-design-storytelling.md

 ---
-title: Data Visualization and Storytelling
+title: "Data Visualization and Storytelling"
+layout: post
 date: 2011-01-09T09:00:28+00:00
 author: Mario Vellandi
-layout: post
 description:
   - Visualizations should be meaningful, have low cognitive load factors, and an interpreter to tell the story.
 Overwhelm people and you'll upset them
 categories: